B.M. (highest distinction with honors), M.M., Performer's Certificate, Artist Diploma, D.Mus. | Indiana University School of Music

 She is the author of articles and reviews, which are published internationally in the World Harp Congress Review, The American Harp Journal, Association International des Harpistes et Amis de la Harpe, United Kingdom Harpists Association, The American Liszt Society Newsletter, and American String Teacher.
 She is also a contributing author for the American String Teachers Association book, A Harp in the Schools: Guide for School Ensemble Directors and Harpists.
 She is considered an authority on the works of Henriette Renié.

 A sought-after teacher, she has given master classes at renowned institutions, including the Curtis Institute of Music, the Royal Academy of Music in London, and the Shanghai Conservatory.
 She has also given lectures and presentations at festivals and venues throughout the world.
-Her students have won international and national first prizes, published significant editions and articles, founded innovative ensembles, achieved distinction in various fields, and have been appointed to faculty and principal orchestra positions worldwide.
+Her students have won international and national first prizes, published significant editions and articles, founded innovative ensembles, achieved distinction in various fields, lead some of the largest secondary school harp programs in the US, and have been appointed to faculty and principal orchestra positions worldwide.
 She is a recipient of the Campus 2014 Award for Excellence in Graduate and Professional Teaching.

 Recognized for her exceptional ability to foster individual creativity and artistry in her students, Dr. Yeung notes that her goal is to provide an innovative and comprehensive education that will help her students reach their potential as creative artists in the 21st century.
 She is the Founder and Director of the Illinois Summer Harp Class (iSHC) that celebrated its 15th edition in 2017 with the world premiere of Julia Kay Jamieson's Locomotive.
 With flutist Jonathan Keeble, she has established the Aletheia Duo Entrepreneurship Series to prepare students for creative arts activities and advocacy.